optofab/optofab.github.io/work_records.md

 - Ruiqiao Jiang

   - Attend group meeting (TBD)
-  - Finished coding the front-end and back-end of the "opticalorphotonic" page in the management system.
+  - Finished coding the front-end and back-end of the "OpticalOrPhotonic", "Side" and "Coating" these three pages in the order management system.
   - Attend tutorial (TBD)
   - Attend WPP workshop (TBD)